Teinc3/solitaire/README.md

 ## Description
 A simple solitaire game written in C++ that can be played in the terminal.

-This game was built solo to inch (mock) freeriders for being completely useless in a group project (Course: COMP2113/ENGG1340)

-Although there are insane amounts of antipatterns in the code...
-So I guess I'm not doing much better.

 ## Todo
 - Change color function to allow multiple colors within a string
-- Add information page to the game, explaining instructions and controls
+- Release executables for Windows and Unix

 ## How to play
 - Build the game using **makefile** or download the executable from the releases